Mason Ohio Roof Replacement

 Does This Roof Need One More Repair Or A Full Replacement?

-Mason roofs can look repairable from the driveway while hiding soft decking, failing pipe boots, old counter-flashing, clogged valleys, or attic moisture.
+Mason roofs can look orderly from the street while hiding brittle shingles, weak ventilation, storm-lifted tabs, tired pipe boots, or decking damage.
 Pick the closest issue below.

 What is happening with the roof?